slro/mflod/mflod/crypto/README.md

  4. Pad `(1)|(0)` according to PKCS#7 standard to get block `(10)`.
 At this
     stage block `(10)` should be strictly a multiple of AES block size (which is 128 bit).
- 5. Generate a random 128 bit bytestring which is an AES-128-CBC key for this message packet.
-The key generated is used **only 1 time** to encrypt the current message.
+ 5. Generate a random 128 bit value which is an AES-128-CBC key for this message packet.
+The key generated is used **only 1 time** to encrypt the current message only.
 Each new message must be encrypted with randomly generated fresh AES key.
- 6. Generate a random 128 bit bytestring which is an initialization vector for this encryption procedure only.
+ 6. Generate a random 128 bit value which is an initialization vector for this encryption procedure only.
 Each new message must be encrypted with randomly generated fresh IV.
  7. Encrypt block `(10)` with AES-128 in [CBC